Becky cody & phoebe robertson (and ducky) - our advocates!

 • refer you to the best services to help

-• feel you've been treated unfairly, or think a Victoria policy or rule has been applied poorly or unfairly to your situation or circumstance.
+• feel you've been treated unfairly, or think a university policy or rule has been applied poorly or unfairly to your situation or circumstance.

 • are seeking information or referrals about non-academic issues affecting your studies like employment disputes, finances and tenancy problems.